ryanpedersen42/auth0-spa-tech-challenge/README.md

 You will also see any lint errors in the console.

 ## Usage
+### Authentication
 You can log in with email or password or Google. <br>

+### Verification
-If you log in with email / password, you will receive an email to verify.
+If you log in with email / password, you will receive an email to verify. <br>
+If the profile has been verified, a verification checkmark is added to the profile page.<br>
 You can click the order button once you have verified. <br>
-You can see if you are verified on your profile page.<br>

 <br>

+### API Calls
-You can test out the APIs on the External API tab.<br>
+The API tests are under the External API tab.<br>
-The Google Connections button queries the Google People API and returns the number of connections that you have. <br>
+If you are authenticated with Google, the Google Connections button queries the Google People API.
+If this is the first time you are making the call, it will store the results in your Auth0 metadata.
+If you have already stored it in your metadata, it returns the number of connections that you have. <br>
-The Get Gender button queries FullContact and tries to get the gender of the user; if it returns one, it stores it to metadata.
+The Get Gender button queries the FullContact API and tries to get the gender of the user.
+If FullContact successfully returns a result, it will be stored in your Auth0 metadata.
+Once this is stored in your metadata, the call will return the result.